 Thrive in a College-Like Experience

 There are structures in place to guide campers, such as bedtime, health care, and counselor supervision.
 However, they are essentially responsible for managing their own physical needs such as sleep, nutrition, and hydration.
-At the start of each week, campers make independent choices based on their individual interests.
+Before camp even begins, campers make independent choices based on their individual interests about what activities they want to participate in.
 Then, they are assigned a personalized schedule based on their preferences.
 Campers practice time management by taking responsibility for getting to each activity on time.

 By sharing life in a communal space and taking responsibility for their own health and schedule, they’ll be more prepared for the transition to college.